Get a Sick Note for Anxiety

 Anxiety Sick Note FAQs

 No. A formal diagnosis of generalised anxiety disorder (GAD) or another specific anxiety condition is not required.
-The doctor assesses your current symptoms and how they are affecting your ability to work.
-If your anxiety is clinically significant and impairing your work capacity — even without a prior formal diagnosis — a certificate can be issued where appropriate.
+The reviewing GP assesses your current symptoms and how they are affecting your ability to work.
+If your anxiety is clinically significant and impairing your work capacity — even without a prior formal diagnosis — a certificate can be issued where clinically appropriate.
 Be specific about your symptoms and their impact when completing the consultation form.

 Yes.
 Anxiety affecting your ability to study, sit exams, or meet deadlines is a valid reason for a medical certificate for mitigating or extenuating circumstances at university.
 See our dedicated pages for university sick note and student mitigating circumstances letter — these are framed specifically for academic use rather than employment.